Dry Creek Community Park

 Phase 1 improvements include four multi-use sports fields including a cricket pitch, a multi-tiered and ADA accessible playground, restroom, Dry Creek Primary Greenway trail connection from Grandview Meadows Drive to Blue Skies Park, 18 hole disc golf course, sledding hill (temporary location), landscaping, parking and signage.

 If you have questions about this project, please contact Paula Fitzgerald - 303-651-8448, or email - firstname.lastname@example.org

-The phasing plan for the park was discussed and approved at the April 20, 2010 City Council meeting.
+The phasing plan for the park was revised with the new Parks Recreation & Trails Master Plan (adopted April 2014).
 Future phases will include the following major program elements (subject to change):

 Previous Project Information:

 View the Perspective Sketches of the Master Plan

 These perspective sketches provide a better understanding of the park layout and visitor experience.

 ENTRANCE - The expansive green of the play fields at the entrance allows

 for uninterrupted views through the park and to the mountains.